masterpointio/masterpoint.io/content/updates/terraform-controller-overview.md

 ## Introduction

 In this post, we continue exploring effective tools for bridging the gap between Infrastructure as Code and GitOps.
-We aim to harness the optimal benefits of these practices as they are fundamental to our thoughts on building great platforms .
-One such tool that has gained our attention is [Terraform Controller](https://weaveworks.github.io/tf-controller/) by [WeaveWorks](https://www.weave.works/), and we'd like to share our experience.
+We aim to harness the optimal benefits of these practices as they are fundamental to our thoughts on building great platforms.
+One such tool that has gained our attention is [Terraform Controller](https://weaveworks.github.io/tf-controller/) by [Weaveworks](https://www.weave.works/), and we'd like to share our experience.

 Before going into the details, we recommend reading our experience with a framework called [Crossplane](https://www.crossplane.io/), which we've passed on in our [previous blog post](https://masterpoint.io/updates/passing-on-crossplane/).
 While Crossplane offers deep Kubernetes integration, treating infrastructure management as a native Kubernetes operation, it also brings certain complexities and limitations.
 In contrast, Terraform Controller interconnects the Kubernetes ecosystem with Terraform's robust infrastructure management capabilities.
 A key distinction lies in their operational models - Terraform Controller builds upon Terraform's established state management and operational principles.
 For those already well-acquainted with Terraform, this offers a certain familiarity, reliability, and feature completeness.